AI made it dramatically easier for almost anyone to produce competent-looking work.

 The Same Pattern Shows Up in Engineering

-This is not unique to law.
+Law is not unique here.

 Every week, someone announces that software engineering is now accessible to everyone because an AI coding tool helped them build a product quickly.
 Often the app works.
 Often it looks professional.
 Sometimes it solves a real problem.